basanta33/basanta33.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
 description: Papers with me as an author.
-You can find a list in the google scholar button in the homepage.
+You can find the latest list in google scholar (link in homepage).
 nav: true
 nav_order: 2
 ---